 Whatever your thoughts on digging in the dirt, there are times—pulling out thorny weeds, getting your fingers around deep roots—when your hands will thank you for wearing protective gloves.
 Washable synthetic gloves are great for all-purpose jobs; latex will protect your hands when the garden is wet.

 Here's a Tip: When trying to choose a trowel, check out the handle.
 Go for the hardest woods.
 Maple and white oak, for example, are tougher than fir and pine.
 You don't need pro-grade tools, either; they're heavy and spendy.
 Instead, look for words like carbon steel, stainless steel, or tempered.

-Your drought-smart plants will probably still need water from time to time.
+Even drought-smart plants will probably still need water from time to time.
 If you don't have a sprinkler system, buy a portable unit that can be hooked up to a hose.
 We're fans of the Gesentur 360 Rotating Adjustable Lawn Sprinkler.
 With a sturdy base and adjustable spray nozzles you can adjust coverage to fit your space.
 Try an automatic timer to conserve water (set it for early morning or late at night), and choose a sprinkler with several spray settings.

 Sure, it's a no-brainer for fall cleanup.
 But you'll use it in the spring, too, for removing old plant material and other debris from garden beds.
 Choose aluminum; it's lighter than steel.
 We like the versatility of this Adjustable Garden Leaf Rake.
 The handle expands to up to 63 inches long and the head can be adjusted to cover wide spans or tight spaces.
 If you think a second one would come in handy, opt for a garden rake with short tines, and use it to smooth soil before you plant.

 If planting is in your plans, you'll need a reliable spade.
 If you can only pick one, go for an angled-blade shovel so you can dig and move dirt with ease.
 Spades have a squared-off blades perfect for slicing and edging.
 This Spear Head Spade Garden Shovel is made of reinforced steel, has a cushioned handle for comfort, actually gets sharper as you use it!

 Here's a Tip: Hoes, shovels, and hand tools get dull with use.
 You'll have an easier time if you sharpen them once a year.